 NOTE: Undergraduate student accounts will be credited by April 15, 2020, with unused portions of on campus room and board charges.
 Refund requests may be made at that time for those students who are graduating, or for continuing students who wish to receive a refund.
 Students will be eligible for a refund only to the extent that their overall student account is settled and results in a credit balance.

 If you have a valid credit balance on your student account, you may request your refund on the Student Link by selecting “Money Matters,” “Student Account Inquiry,” then “Request a Refund.”

 Student Accounting Services will review your refund request and determine your eligibility for a refund.
 Approved refunds will be deposited into the bank account you provide within 7-11 business days.
-Please be sure to confirm your bank account information when submitting your request.
 You will receive an email notification once your refund is approved.

-If any portion of your balance was paid by credit card, the refund will be applied to the credit card.
-If it is determined that your refund must be made co-payable to an outside sponsor, lender or other third party, your refund request will be processed as a check.
+- If it is determined that your refund must be made co-payable to an outside sponsor, lender or other third party, your refund will be processed as a check to the agency.

 Financial Aid Recipients:

 In certain cases, your refund request will be forwarded to BU Financial Assistance or to your Graduate Aid Office for their approval.

 If the credit on a student account is the result of pending financial aid items, it means that Boston University has not received the funds.
 Students with pending financial aid may not have a refund issued until the awards have posted to your student account.

 Federal (Title IV) Refunds

 Federal Title IV funds may include: